-At the center of hospice care is the belief that everyone has the right to die pain-free and with dignity.
 The emotional and spiritual components of hospice care can be especially meaningful to veterans who often face issues near the end of life relating to their military experiences.
-Support is even more crucial for veterans who do not have a strong support network of family and friends.
+Support is even more crucial for veterans who do not have a strong support network of family or friends.

 We Honor Veterans, a project of the National Hospice and Palliative Care Organization (NHPCO) in collaboration with the Department of Veterans Affairs (VA) has invited hospices, state hospice organizations and VA partners to join a pioneering program focused on respectful inquiry, compassionate listening and grateful acknowledgment.
 By recognizing their unique needs, community providers like Niagara Hospice, in partnership with VA staff, help guide America's veterans and their families through their life stories toward a more peaceful ending.